nickest14/Leetcode-python/README.md

 #### 1985.
 Find the Kth Largest Integer in the Array

+#### 2002.
+Maximum Product of the Length of Two Palindromic Subsequences

 #### 2013.
 Detect Squares

 #### 2348.
 Number of Zero-Filled Subarrays